 One day it dawned on Valerie how much she resented and even disliked John.
 The more she thought about it, the more she worried as to where her feelings could lead.
-Wisely, she decided to talk to a church counselor, who showed her that, as far possible, she needed to understand, love, and respect her husband —despite their different priorities.
+Wisely, she decided to talk to a church counselor.
+This person showed her that, as far possible, she needed to understand, love, and respect her husband —despite their different priorities.

 The counselor reminded Valerie that one of the great strengths of Christianity is that, with God’s help, Christians can display a tolerance and acceptance of those who irritate them.
-Jesus’ love is such a powerful resource that we can respond with dignity and respect —as Jesus did when he was opposed.
+Jesus’ love is such a powerful resource that we can respond with dignity and respect.
+This is what Jesus did when he was opposed.

-If there is one thing that eventually may bring John to Jesus Christ, it will be Valerie’s respect and love for him —especially when he least deserves it.
+If there is one thing that eventually may bring John to Jesus Christ, it will be Valerie’s respect and love for him.
+This is especially admirable when he least deserves it.
 However, in the meantime, Valerie needs to be patient and faithful for as long as it takes.

 “Although I sometimes find it hard to be tolerant, Lord, help me today to appreciate the good things about my husband, and to respect his views —even if I cannot agree with them.
 Help me to become more like Jesus.”